CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/1~Setting_Up/2~WSL.md

 ```bash
 sudo apt install python3
 ```
-you should update Python (whether it was installed originally or not) and install pip3, Python package manager which like apt but for Python libraries.
+you should update Python (whether it was installed originally or not) and install pip3, Python package manager which is like apt but for Python libraries.
 ```bash
 sudo apt upgrade python3
 sudo apt install python-pip3